Reading Time: 4 minutes

 How much does it cost to ship a vehicle with a scrapped title?

-When choosing a company to ship a salvage car, it’s important to ensure they have the capabilities to handle non-operable vehicles and the necessary equipment to load and unload them safely at both the pickup and delivery points.
-This is especially important if the vehicle can’t roll, brake, or steer due to extensive damage.
+When selecting a company to ship a salvage car, check that they have the necessary capabilities to handle non-operable vehicles.
+They should own the appropriate equipment for safe loading and unloading at both pickup and delivery points.
+This is particularly important if the vehicle cannot roll, brake, or steer due to extensive damage.

-Nationwide Auto Transportation has expertise in handling such shipments, including auction-to-dealer and auto auction shipments.
-You can request a quote from them or call to get personalized service and ensure that all specific needs for your salvage car transport are met.
+Nationwide Auto Transportation specializes in handling such shipments, including auction-to-dealer and auto auction transports.
+You can request a quote or contact them directly for personalized service.
+We make sure that your specific needs for salvage car transport are met.